geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 And if Nemo-Chan wants to add anything.

 ##### **Chenyu** [[00:01:59](https://www.youtube.com/watch?v=gmY_RjZsYys&t=119)]
-No, nothing to it, to sqtt.
+No, nothing to it, to SQTT.

 ##### **Chenyu** [[00:02:02](https://www.youtube.com/watch?v=gmY_RjZsYys&t=122)]
 So for PMC, I think that's not the priority for now.